Letters from Joseph Campbell to Toby Johnson

 Joe wrote Oct 27, 1971 commenting on my adventures hitchhiking from Chicago to San Francisco.
 A soldier returning from Vietnam had picked up me and another guy outside Chicago.
 We debated the war for several hours; I thought in a friendly way.
 Outside Dubuque, he sent us in to a burger place to order while he got gas.
 And then drove off with our belongings.
 Quite distressing.
 One of the few things I kept because it was in my pocket was a copy of The Teachings of the Compassionate Buddha.
 And I read the Bodhisattva Vow section.

 Joe wrote July 19, 1972 responding to my offer to drive up and Jean from the airport to the Mann Ranch, saying he'd also been offered a ride by Dick Roberts, and regrets that he has to choose.
-He commenting sweetly "I love you both."
+He commented sweetly "I love you both."
 Dick Roberts drove a new convertible; I was driving a beat up old VW bug.
 Joe made the better choice of vehicles.

 Undated Christmas card.
 This may be from 1972.
 It refers to a dinner at the Mann Ranch the previous August.